CLARIAH/wp6-mobydick/docs/about.md

 Cite the source as
 [Melville, Herman, 1819-1891, Moby Dick, Oxford Text Archive](http://hdl.handle.net/20.500.12024/3049.).

-The url of this link is a persistent (handle) identifier.
+The URL of this link is a persistent (handle) identifier.

 # Copyright